moarwick/react-super-styled/README.md

 ### Extending Styling
 Majority of *RSS* components are functional native Styled Components, so alternatively, they can be extended via Styled Components' [extend method](https://www.styled-components.com/docs/basics#extending-styles).
 For `Heading` and `Flex` you can use the `styled(Component)` approach.

 > RSS is intended for building layouts.
 For heavy structures or components requiring lots of additional styling, it is recommended to create new "raw" styled components.
-Having said that, the dynamically generated [DEMO](https://moarwick.github.io/react-super-styled/) page is quite complex and 100% *RSS*, yet renders well under 200ms in production.*
+Having said that, the dynamically generated [DEMO](https://moarwick.github.io/react-super-styled/) page is quite complex and 100% *RSS*, yet renders well under 200ms in production.

 ### Utilities

 #### withMedia( [userTheme:Object] )( Component ) ⇒ <code>'xs'|'sm'|'md'|'lg'|'xl'</code>
 Component enhancer to supply the current "breakpoint" via prop `media`.
-Uses the `MEDIA_XS, MEDIA_SM, MEDIA_MD, MEDIA_LG` thresholds in [RSS theme](https://github.com/moarwick/react-super-styled/blob/master/src/lib/THEME.js) to determine the breakpoint -- the `userTheme` argument is optional, supply only if [customizing](https://github.com/moarwick/react-super-styled#theme) those theme attributes.
+Uses the `MEDIA_XS, MEDIA_SM, MEDIA_MD, MEDIA_LG` thresholds in [RSS theme](https://github.com/moarwick/react-super-styled/blob/master/src/lib/THEME.js) to determine the breakpoint -- the `userTheme` argument is optional, supply only if customizing those breakpoints.
 Typically, just: `export default withMedia()(MyComponent)`.

 ### Changelog
 * See [Releases](https://github.com/moarwick/react-super-styled/releases)